intel/webml-polyfill/examples/object_detection/README.md

-WebML Object Detection Sample
+WebNN API Object Detection Example
 ======
-This sample loads Object Detection models trained by COCO and VOC in TensorFlow Lite format, constructs and inferences it by WebML API.
+This example loads Object Detection models trained by COCO and VOC in TensorFlow Lite format, constructs and inferences it by WebML API.

 Download Model
 -----------
-Before launch this sample, you need to download the model.
+Before launch this example, you need to download the model.
 Please check out [README.md](model/README.md) in model folder for details.